As noted on the intro page, the Downtown Breakaway has rules to keep things orderly and safe. Here are the basics:

 • DO communicate!
 Please don’t assume that riders will know when it’s clear to move from one side of the paceline to the other.

 • DO accelerate gradually from a stop to keep your group together.

 If all this works properly, the rotating group should stay together and roll smoothly, quickly, and efficiently along the road.

 This is for safety reasons, and there will be no exceptions to this rule.
-When in a group of 12 riders or fewer, a rotating paceline can be efficient and well organized while taking up no more distance on the road than a box truck (38-40 feet).
+When in a group of 12 to 14 riders or fewer, a rotating paceline can be efficient and well organized while taking up no more distance on the road than a box truck (38-40 feet).
 Any bigger and the safety of the riders goes down exponentially.
-While it’s tempting to stick with your “squad,” we will divide up into groups of 18.
+While it’s tempting to stick with your “squad,” we will divide up into groups of 12 to 14.
 You may get split from your friends.
 In that case: introduce yourself to some potential new friends, be a mentor, be social.

 7. Please keep things social.